ibm-cloud-docs/databases-for-postgresql/connecting-external.md

 {: .codeblock}

 This example uses the information from your connection string and the Java driver [`jdbc`](https://jdbc.postgresql.org/documentation/head/index.html) to connect to your database.

+This example uses the information from your connection string and the Python driver [`Psycopg2`](https://wiki.postgresql.org/wiki/Psycopg2_Tutorial) to connect to your database.
+This is just a simple connection example, without error handling or retry logic and may not be suitable for production.

+This example uses the information from your connection string and the Node driver [`node-postgres`](https://node-postgres.com/) to connect to your database.

 ```java
 import java.sql.Connection;